Burial Insurance for People with Diabetes

 Can I get day-one coverage if I use insulin?

 Often yes.
-It depends on age, stability, and complications.
-Some carriers approve insulin users for immediate level benefits.
+Approval depends on age, stability, and whether there are complications.
+Some carriers approve stable insulin users for level-benefit coverage with immediate benefits.

-Do premiums increase or can my policy expire?
+Do premiums ever increase or can the policy expire?

-Final expense whole life features level premiums and lifetime coverage as long as payments are on time.
+Final expense whole life typically has level premiums that do not increase, and coverage does not expire as long as premiums are paid on time.

 Can a family member own or pay for my policy?

 Yes.
-With your consent, an adult child can be owner/payer to help keep premiums current and beneficiaries up to date.
+With your consent, an adult child can often be listed as owner and/or payer, which can help keep premiums current and beneficiaries updated.